 With approximately 200 miles of shoreline surrounded by marine waters, Island County has the 2nd highest percentage of shoreline parcels in Puget Sound.
 The nearshore and coastal estuaries provide critical shelter, refuge, food, and physiological refuge for juvenile salmon as they transition from river to ocean stages of their life.
 Island County shorelines also have the second greatest portion of Sound-wide forage fish spawning parcels, of which 67% are unarmored.
-The aim of this project is to promote alternative strategies for shoreline residential properties that provide both the use and enjoyment of the property while promoting and maintaining the ecological properties of nearshore ecosystems for the support of fish and wildlife.
+The aim of the Shore Friendly program is to promote alternative strategies for shoreline residential properties that provide both the use and enjoyment of the property while promoting and maintaining the ecological properties of nearshore ecosystems for the support of fish and wildlife.

 Near Term Action "preventing any further hard armoring on Island County shorelines."